POWER WITH Anthology:

 Storytelling for Health Justice

 POWER WITH is a collection of multimedia stories that uplift the lived experiences and perspectives of community members, patients, and health care workers and trainees.
-Specifically, POWER WITH spotlights how our experiences with oppressive (or "power over") structures impact us individually, while also demonstrating that we are all connected through a greater shared human project.
+This collection spotlights how our experiences with oppressive (or "power over") structures impact us individually, while also demonstrating that we are all connected through a greater shared human project.
 These stories inspire us to imagine what a system that embraces relationships and collective change (or “power with”) could look like.

 Ruben’s Story